leis3/gsheet2csv/README.md

 If this flag is specified, the first line is ignored and the second and subsequent lines are output to the CSV file.
 - `--out-dir`
 Specify the directory to output CSV files.
+- `--key`
+Specify the path to the JSON file for the service account key.
+JSON files are stored under "gsheet2csv" directory in the cache directory.